greg-hutchinson/refactoring/PITCHME.md

 - Try and write methods with only 1 level of indentation
 - Methods that have the same level of abstraction
 - Method size <=10 lines of code
-- No method takes more that 3 parameters
+- No method takes more that 3 parameters (and less is better)
+- No duplicate code
 - ***Code reads like the language was designed for the problem***
 @ulend
 @snapend